PaulskPt/SQUiXL_MQTT_subscriber/README.md

 In case the Arduino sketch of the Publisher device encounters that it cannot read the values from the BME280 sensor, the sketch will issue a software reset by calling the function ```reset()``` which calls the function ```ESP.restart()```.

+The source of the Arduino sketch for the MQTT Publisher device is [here](https://github.com/PaulskPt/SQUiXL_MQTT_subscriber/tree/main/src/Publisher)

 # File secrets.h (for the MQTT Publisher device)

 To have the Publisher device be able to connect to the internet, to get, at intervals, a Unixtime datetime stamp from an NTP server, you have to fill-in the WiFi SSID and PASSWORD.
 Further you can change the following settings in the file secrets.h: